 Chek Jawa Wetlands

-You cannot miss a visit to the Chek Jawa Wetlands, a fascinating example of Singapore’s richest ecosystems.
+You cannot miss a visit to the Chek Jawa Wetlands, a fascinating example of Singapore’s richest ecosystems in a more natural and isolated setting than Gardens by the Bay.
 Opened to the public in December 2000, multiple habitats can be found in the wetlands.

 Marine life is best seen during low tide, ideally at 0.5m and under.
 Be sure to check this tides table to avoid disappointment.